OR HOW I RISKED MY LIFE

 Joyce doesn’t like the idea of receiving appliances for Christmas, her birthday, or our anniversary.
 I think she has watched too many Chick-Flicks or Oprah reruns.
 Seems she thinks these celebrations should be romantic, which would indicate jewelry, diamonds, perfume, Dom Perginon Champagne, or fine art.
 So I took a big risk this Christmas.

 It all started when we got married in 2002.
 She started grabbing all my change and saving it.
-She told me after a while we would have enough money to buy something special — which usually means something totally useless, like patio furniture.
+She told me after a while we would have enough money to buy something special — which usually means something totally useless, like furniture.
 But what is a man to do?
 I took a chance and bought her an automatic coin sorter.

 Over the past 12 plus years, Joyce dumped all the coins into a couple of 5 gallon water bottles, which were each about 1/2 full.
-The bottles were in the way and I had visions of here wanting me to count and roll the money.
+The bottles were in the way and I had visions of her wanting me to count and roll the money.
 So I took a chance and bought her a machine to do the work… hoping she would enjoy it and leave me out of it.

 IS A BUNCH OF CHANGE WORTH THE EFFORT?

 Since, I normally shop online or use my ATM card in stores, how much money could this be?
 Not much I thought.
 Well, I was wrong.